Utility-Scale Solar PV Field Data & Thermal Inspections

 Technical Capabilities

-Anomaly Detection (IEC 62446-3 Compliant)
+Anomaly Detection (IEC TS 62446-3-aligned)

 • Bypass Diode Anomalies: Characteristic thermal signatures consistent with shorted or open diodes